 - Corsham, Chippenham & Wiltshire Chase the rainbow – add a rainbow to your window – more information on Facebook

 - The Local Youth Network is a forum of professional partners, local councillors and young people working together to address the needs and improve the lives of young people in the area.
 Through promotion and funding of activities, projects and organisation.
-The Chippenham Local Youth Network have started a new Facebook page for young people.
-It is designed to help address the growing concerns around young people’s mental health and well-being at this time.
+The Chippenham Local Youth Network have started new Facebook page for young people.
+They will be sharing links and advice designed to help address the growing concerns around young people’s mental health and well-being at this time.
 You can get involved by following them on Facebook, or you can call 01249 660713.
-The CLYN have funded The Photo Club and the young photographers competition 2020.
-You have plenty of time to enter your photograph, the deadline is May 8th.
-See Facebook for more information about the competition.

 - The Photo Club have created a FREE photography activity pack for young people to take part in.
 The pack includes 10 activities for young people to do in the comfort of their home. https://www.youtube.com/watch?v=5lR12K0WEs0.
 Upload photos to them to social media using #ThePhotoClubChallenge.
 Subscribe to keep up to date with their courses and photography activities here: http://eepurl.com/gXhPCr | www.thephotoclub.co | www.facebook.com/thephotoclubpage/

 - Chippenham Moonraker Gymnastics have devised online ‘live coaching’ gymnastic sessions, together with simple training videos, online 1:1 badge testing with their coaches, weekly gymnastic challenges, a dance warm up to practice at home, weekly fun creative challenges, together with lots fun and games to keep everyone connected.
 More information on their website